maven2016/tsunami/README.md

 # Tsunami Security Scanner Deployment

-Public Image available: maven2016/tsunami:1.0.0 Dockerfile included in git as well.
+Public Image available: maven2016/tsunami:1.0.0 <br/>
+Dockerfile included in git as well.<br/>

-docker-compose deployment:
+docker-compose deployment: <br/>
-modify hosts.txt to include ipv4 addresses to scan. modify docker-compose.yaml envrionment variables:
+modify hosts.txt to include ipv4 addresses to scan. <br/>
+modify docker-compose.yaml envrionment variables: <br/>
-  1. RECIPIENT - where to send the scan reports.
+  1. RECIPIENT - where to send the scan reports. <br/>
   2. SENDER - AWS SES verified email address to send from.
   3. AWS_REGION - AWS Region where the verfied SES email address is located.
 Make sure to have AWS Profile with AWS SES access in ~/.aws/credentials